2023 Skagit Tours

 Outdoor Recreation

 City Light works with local partners to provide access to the abundant recreational opportunities in the Skagit Project area.
-One of the highlights of the Skagit Project is the Environmental Learning Center, constructed by City Light on the shores of Diablo Lake and operated by North Cascades Institute.
+One of the highlights of the Skagit Project is the Environmental Learning Center, constructed by City Light on the shores of Diablo Lake and operated by the North Cascades Institute.
 City Light also provides annual funding to the National Park Service and U.S. Forest Service for construction of new facilities, operation and maintenance of existing facilities, and development of educational materials.

 Skagit Project attractions include: